GangsterFox/AliuFox-themes/ThemerDocu.md

   "name": "the theme name",
   "author": "authors name",
-  "license": "license, ask if you want to add one but dont know how to or what license to choose in #theme-development", "version": "this is the verion number, DO NOT USE TEXT AS A VERSION BECAUSE THIS **WILL** BREAK THE UPDATER AND WONT UPDATE YOUR THEME AT ALL, "updater": "this is where you put your raw.githubusercontent.com link, if you ever want to update your theme just bump the version number up"
+  "license": "license, ask if you want to add one but dont know how to or what license to choose in #theme-development", "version": "this is the verion number, DO NOT USE TEXT AS A VERSION BECAUSE THIS **WILL** BREAK THE UPDATER AND WONT UPDATE YOUR THEME AT ALL", "updater": "this is where you put your raw.githubusercontent.com link, if you ever want to update your theme just bump the version number up"
 }
 ```